 If you’ve worked any job for any length of time, you know what this is about.

-Burnout is no joke.
-It can ruin a perfectly good career, and it can spiral you into a chain reaction of depression and unmotivation.
+And while it is technically not a medical condition or diagnosis, burnout is no joke.
+It can ruin a perfectly good career, family life, your physical and mental health, and it can spiral you into a chain reaction of depression and feeling unmotivated.
 Sounds awful, right?

 What is burnout?

 Burnout is the phase you enter when you essentially overwork yourself mentally and physically.
 You get to the point where even thinking about work sends you into a spiral of anxiety, and this is before you’ve brushed your teeth.
 You start counting how many sick days you’ve taken and how many you have left.
 You might notice half of your day off goes by without you accomplishing a single thing.
 If you find yourself thinking that you can’t possibly work on more [insert project], you might already be on the verge of it.

 But, I love my job!
 I can’t wait to do what I do.

 I’m sure you do.
 I know I do.
 I work from home, and I work for myself.
 But the fact is, burnout happens to a lot of people, and it happens all the time.

 The main cause of burnout is simply working too much, for too long.
 It might be fine in short bursts, but if you are consistently trudging through a to-do list, day in and day out, without any real break, you’re going to suffer from it.
 This is particularly common in people who work more hours than they spend at home.
 Do you consistently pull 60, 70, or 80 hour weeks?
 It takes a toll to work all day, and then devote a certain number of hours at night or on days off to continue working.
 The brain isn’t meant for that.
 And you’ll notice an adverse effect on your physical well-being as well.